top of page

 • 5 min read

-The Ministry of Electronics and Information Technology (MeitY) released a draft notification proposing amendments to the Information Technology (Intermediary Guidelines and Digital Media Ethics Code) Rules, 2021.
+The Ministry of Electronics and Information Technology (MeitY) has released a draft notification proposing amendments to the Information Technology (Intermediary Guidelines and Digital Media Ethics Code) Rules, 2021.
+This proposal marks a significant turning point in India’s digital regulatory framework.
+For the first time, it introduces the term “synthetically generated information” into law.

-While the move aims to curb AI-driven misinformation and deepfakes, it also raises serious questions about feasibility, enforcement, and the broader implications for free expression and innovation.
+While this move aims to curb AI-driven misinformation and deepfakes, it raises serious questions about feasibility, enforcement, and the broader implications for free expression and innovation.

 3. User Declaration and Platform Verification:

-1. Accountability for Non-Compliance: If a platform knowingly permits or ignores unlabelled synthetic content, it will be deemed to have failed due diligence under Rule 4(1A) and losing its “safe harbour” protection under Section 79 of the IT Act.
+If a platform knowingly permits or ignores unlabelled synthetic content, it will be deemed to have failed due diligence under Rule 4(1A).
+This could result in losing its “safe harbour” protection under Section 79 of the IT Act.

 The Rationale: Combating Deepfakes and Disinformation

-At a conceptual level, the draft 2025 Rules seek to restore trust in digital communication, ensuring users can distinguish between real and artificially generated content.
+At a conceptual level, the draft 2025 Rules seek to restore trust in digital communication.
+They aim to ensure users can distinguish between real and artificially generated content.

 The Critical Perspective: Where the Draft Rules Fall Short